Adik-09/ML_LABS/ML_Project/README.md

 - Train models for multiple tickers simultaneously
 - Build a web dashboard (e.g., with Streamlit)
 - Add evaluation metrics (MAE, RMSE, R²)

----

-## 📜 License
-This project is open-source and available for personal or educational use.